Finishes, Styles, Wood types

 High-gloss foils

-If you are considering a contemporary look, ask your knitchen designer how high-gloss can bring that modern, high-design feel your kitchen.
+If you are considering a modern look, ask your kitchen designer how high-gloss can bring that modern, high-design feel to your kitchen.

 Door styles

 Yes, there are a lot of doors.
-That way, we will have the one you want when you figure out what fees right to you
+That way, we will have the one you want when you figure out what feels right to you

 img_0700